 Our awareness of the world and our place in it is fueled by a natural sense of inquisitiveness and curiosity.
-When we encourage this motivation in ourselves and in others, we discover that our capabilities extend far beyond the limits of school and work.
+When we encourage this motivation we discover that our capabilities extend far beyond the limits of school and work.

 School does many things well, but it wasn’t built for today’s culture or technology.
-No one is at fault, but all of us are responsible; the one-to-many, textbook-based classroom broadcast is over.
-It’s our job to create new, innovative opportunities for learners to solve problems, identify opportunities, and create value even as they face an increasingly complex and uncertain future.
+No one is at fault, but all of us are responsible.
+The one-to-many, textbook-based classroom broadcast is over.
+It’s our job to create new, innovative opportunities.
+Learners must solve problems, identify opportunities, and create value even as they face an increasingly complex and uncertain future.

 This is an amazing moment in the history of learning.